notoriousbfg/tim/NOTES.md

 Will a user defined function only be callable as an argument to a native function?

 There will probably never be a callable on its own.
 It will always be a list function, so I should write it as such.

+I need to implement variables and scope before thinking about native functions.